hamishmb/getdevinfo/docs/format.rst

 'HostDevice':
     The "parent" or "host" device of a partition, stored as a string.
     For a device, this is always set to "N/A".
+For an LVM disk, this is the host device of the containing partition. eg: /dev/sdb.

     Example 1:
         >>> DISKINFO['/dev/sda']['HostDevice']